tymondesigns/jwt-auth/docs/auth-guard.md

 ```

-If the user is not set, then a `Tymon\JWTAuth\Exceptions\UserNotDefinedException` will be thrown
+If the user is not set, then a `Tymon\JWTAuth\Exceptions\UserNotDefinedException` will be thrown.

 ### logout()